marzima/unitree_ros2_to_real-main/README.md

 and give the info State from the Robot
 This version is suitable for unitree_legged_sdk v3.2.1.

-This work is related for collecting data along to Sim to Real and Real to Sim for Reinforcement Learning
+This work is related for collecting data for to Sim to Real and Real to Sim for Reinforcement Learning

 # Dependencies:
 (this should be all installed by the Dockerfile)